hieuvp/learning-kubernetes/06-secrets-and-config-maps/README.md

 #!/usr/bin/env bash
 set -eoux pipefail

-# generic: create a secret from a local file, directory or literal value
+# generic         : create a secret from a local file, directory or literal value
-# docker-registry: create a secret for use with a Docker registry
+# docker-registry : create a secret for use with a Docker registry
-# tls: create a TLS secret
+# tls             : create a TLS secret
 kubectl create secret generic mariadb-user-creds \
   --from-literal=MYSQL_USER=kubeuser \
   --from-literal=MYSQL_PASSWORD=kube-still-rocks